victorvanpelt/otree-questionnaire/README.md

 The order of items and questions on every page are also randomized.

 ## Adding a page
-Below are basic instructions to quick include a another page (i.e., Survey3.html).
+Below are basic instructions to include a another page (i.e., Survey3.html).

 ### templates/questionnaire/
-Copy/paste "Survey2.html" and rename it to "Survey3.html" under /templates/questionnaire/
+Copy/paste "Survey2.html" and rename it to "Survey3.html" under /templates/questionnaire/.

 ### models.py
-In models.py add your questions and items to the Player class.
-Make sure to specify a label and choices if required.
+In models.py, add your questions and items to the Player class.
+Make sure to specify a label and choice information.

 ### pages.py
-In pages.py copy/paste the Survey2 class and rename this new class to Survey3.
+In pages.py, copy/paste the Survey2 class and rename this new class to Survey3.
-Also add Survey3 to "initial_page_sequence":
+Also, add Survey3 to "initial_page_sequence":
 ```python
 initial_page_sequence = [
     Survey1,